Q. What is your understanding of how, and when, Tai Chi emerged?

 Q. Why was there so much secrecy around this chart?

 The secrecy was because insincere people may attempt to use it for their own political purposes.
-Also in China secret police would have used it to persecute people and relatives of people.
+Also in some countries secret police may have used it to persecute people and relatives of people.